swiftycode256/clitheme/.github/README-frontend.en.md

 ### Using the fallback frontend module

-You can integrate the fallback frontend module provided by this project to better handle situations when `clitheme` does not exist on the system.
+You can integrate the fallback frontend module provided by this project to better handle situations when CLItheme does not exist on the system.
 This fallback module contains all the functions in the frontend module, and its functions will always return fallback values.

 Import the `frontend_fallback.py` file from the repository and insert the following code in your project to use it: